Understanding Self-Employment Retirement PlansMay 30, 2023

 - The plan doesn’t have to be funded until your taxes are filed, which provides incredible flexibility.
 You can wait until the last minute to decide how much you’re going to put into the account or if you’re even going to open an account.
 This is handy if you find yourself owing more or less in taxes than you originally expected.

 - Keogh Plan.
 This plan is essentially a self-funded pension plan.
-Keogh plans have an annual contribution limit of 25 percent of your pre-tax income, up to $56,000.
-If it's your only retirement account: 100 percent of your pre-tax income, up to $56,000.
+Keogh plans have an annual contribution limit of 25 percent of your pre-tax income or $66,000 in 2023 (up from $61,000 in 2022).
+If it's your only retirement account: 100 percent of your pre-tax income, up to $66,000.
 Since the paperwork to set up the plan is arduous, and Solo 401(k) plans also offer the same generous contribution limits, Keogh Plans have fallen out of favor.

 - While it’s necessary to establish a Solo 401(k) account during the tax year, it doesn’t have to be funded until your taxes are filed.